The visual arts include all the fine arts, in addition to the following:

 This category encompasses the application of aesthetic designs to everyday functional objects.
 Applied arts are intended for the use of a career.
 It includes architecture, computer art, photography, industrial design, graphic design, fashion design, and interior design.

 This classification refers to functional but ornamental art forms, such as jewelry, ceramics, mosaic art and other items that are embellished by ornaments and other designs.
 It also includes works in glass, clay, wood, metal, textile fabric, furniture, furnishings, stained glass and tapestry art.
+This form of art is often used by interior designers for home, commercial and retail outlets, as well as, office décor.

 Artists who wish to pursue a living in as a fine artist or in a related profession will find this bit of information to be helpful.